Smart-Shaped/FESR_repo/apps/ccai-gencast-data_fusion-app/README.md

 - **Apache Spark**: Used for big data processing.
 - **Apache Cassandra**: Used to store informations for data fusion.
-- **HDFS**: Supports integration with Hadoop Distributed File System for large-scale data storage.
+- **Apache Hadoop**: Supports integration with Hadoop Distributed File System for large-scale data storage.

 ## Directory Structure